 - Light Blonde

-- Very light Blonde
+- Very light blonde

 - Lightest Blonde

-For choosing a right developer, you need to be clear about its use.
+For choosing the right developer, you need to be clear about its use.
 For a hair lightening purpose, the developer is selected based on the targeted lightening of the hair.
 Listed below are the types of the developer:

 10 volume developer: